 - Mood swings

-If someone is experiencing an Adderall overdose, you must call 911 right away.
+If someone is experiencing an overdose on Adderall, you must call 911 right away.
 While you wait for medical assistance, try to keep the individual comfortable and conscious.
 If the individual begins having a seizure, remove all objects within the immediate area to prevent injury.

 Once on the scene, medical professionals may administer emergency medicine to help reverse overdose symptoms.
 The individual will then be taken to a nearby hospital for treatment and observation.
 In the event that a person survives an overdose, it is extremely important that they seek professional addiction treatment.